Teatro Marcello has two storeys of arches – empty apart from the ghosts – but, above, are glazed windows.

 World War II

 Vittoria was in Rome when the Germans occupied the city in September 1943.
-The palazzo became a refuge for fugitives, including at least one British serviceman (many had been in northern Italy at the time of the Armistice and were trying to join the Allied forces in the south).
+She gave refuge to fugitives, including at least one British serviceman, at the Palazzo.

-The palazzo is overlooked only from a distance and Via di Monte Savello is quiet, looking out onto the ruins of the Capitoline hill.
+The Palazzo is secluded and Via di Monte Savello is quiet, looking out onto the ruins of the Capitoline hill.
+It is a good place to hide.

 The wall to the right in the photo belongs to the Church of San Nicola in Carcere.

-By the beginning of 1944, the Germans had infiltrated much of the resistance and were closing in on the safe houses.
+By the beginning of 1944, the Germans had identified many of the safe houses.

-Later, she evaded her German captors, on the pretext of changing her clothes, and fled to the neutral Spanish Embassy.
+They placed Vittoria under house arrest but she evaded her captors, on the pretext of changing her clothes, and fled to the neutral Spanish Embassy.

 Postscript